Thomas Deignan: Irish Civil War

 A troop of Free state soldiers were garrisoned at Taunagh National school.
 Deignan and his comrades initiated a siege of the school in which they successfully forced the unit to flee.
 However during this conflict Deignan was injured and lost three fingers from his right hand.
 He was removed for medical treatment.
 During his return journey from hospital the car he was travelling in came under attack at Taylor's Cross, Coola.
 One of the occupants of the car, Tom Sheerin, was shot and later died from the injury sustained in this attack.

 By late 1923 Deignan was interned in the Curragh by the Free State Government under W. T. Cosgrave along with 12,000 other anti-treaty soldiers.
 He was released in 1924.

 After the conflicts, political career and death

 In 1952 Deignan stood as a Fianna Fáil candidate in the Sligo County Council election.
 He topped the poll, reached the quota and was elected on the first count.
 He successfully contested three more elections and was a serving elected councilor until his death in 1976.
 For a time after the conflicts Deignan sold insurance.
 In 1931 he married Annie Brennan who was also a member of Cumann na mBan during the Irish War of Independence and the Irish Civil War.
-They settled in Ardvarney, Riverstown, Co.
-Sligo where he farmed a small holding.
+They settled in Ardvarney, Riverstown, County Sligo where he farmed a small holding.
 Deignan died in 1976 and was buried in Ballyrush cemetery alongside his wife Annie.
 At his funeral there was a three-volley salute, a guard of honor provided by surviving IRA comrades and an oration by Judge B. Brennan.